CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 - Branch instructions to be able to conditionally execute a part of the tree
 - A jump instruction allowing me to emulate for/while loops

 Moreover, I had to find a way to manage variables and scope.
+This means that I had to emulate a variable stack used by the interpreter to keep track of intermediate computation steps.

 ![image](https://user-images.githubusercontent.com/34804976/147769593-2c66dd8f-bc95-4887-b244-aab4acddab43.png)

 It turned out that this idea, even if partially working, was extremely expensive in term of contract storage and gas execution fees.
-You can test the code on Remix: [AST Tree in Solidity]()
+You can test the code on Remix [AST Tree in Solidity](XXX) or watch this video: [AST Tree: demo](XXX)

 I finally decided to go for a simpler version.

-### Specialized interpreter for payments
+### Specialized interpreter for payments routing

+Reducing the scope to payments routing drastically simplified the problem.
+In a payment, the only variables are:

+- The message sender
+- The message value
+- The message recipient

+The last piece of the puzzle was to make the decision to interpret the different instructions composing a rule one after the other and stop the execution as soon as a node does not meet the execution criteria.
+In that case, the transaction is reverted and the funds sent back to the caller.

+#### Internal representation of a Rule

+Given the choices above, a rule can be represented as a succession of nodes: the tree data structure is reduced to a one directional linked list.
+For example, here is a rule as defined in the front-end along with its representation on the blockchain:

 When a rule is executed, MAD interprets it instruction by instruction.